Salmon Wellington is an elegant and impressive dish. And believe it or not, it is actually very easy to make!

 Recipe FAQs

 Depends on the shape and size of your salmon.
-Just make sure to leave about 3 inches of space around the edges, so that it fully wraps the salmon.
-I use Pepperidge Farm’s puff pastry brand, which comes with 2 sheets.
-I cut each sheet in half to get 4 sheets in total.
+As long as there are about 3 inches around the borders for folding, it will work.
+I use Pepperidge Farm’s brand.
+A 1.1-pound box comes with 2 sheets.
+I cut each sheet in half to get 4 in total.

-1) Thoroughly pat the salmon dry before assembling.
-2) Cut slits on the puff pastry to allow steam to escape.
-3) Don’t open the oven while baking – puff pastry needs full heat to get flaky.
+Thoroughly pat the salmon dry before assembling.
+Also, cut slits on the puff pastry to allow steam to escape.
+And don’t open the oven while baking – puff pastry needs high heat to get flaky.

 Tips for Success

-- Because puff pastry takes about 20 minutes to bake (salmon takes 12-15 minutes), keep the salmon refrigerated until you’re ready to assemble.
-Starting with cold salmon ensures it doesn’t overcook.
+- Because puff pastry takes about 20 minutes to bake (salmon takes 12 minutes), keep the salmon refrigerated until ready to assemble.
+Starting with cold salmon prevents overcooking.

 - To prevent the bottom from getting soggy, pat dry the salmon thoroughly before assembling.
 Also, make sure to cut slits on the puff pastry once assembled to allow the steam to escape.